Written By: David Statman

 However, these treatments can be expensive, often costing hundreds of thousands of dollars.
 One way to counter the rising costs of mesothelioma treatment is by filing a legal claim.

-As previously mentioned, occupational asbestos exposure was caused by greedy corporations who selfishly chose profits over public safety.
-There have been multiple cases of electrical workers taking legal action following their mesothelioma diagnosis.
+There have been multiple lawsuits filed by electrical workers taking legal action following their mesothelioma diagnosis.
 A 64-year-old electrician and construction inspector from New York received $2.1 million in their case.

 Another example of a mesothelioma lawsuit is a 70-year-old Navy veteran and electrician from Florida.
 He received $1.67 million.